The Day of the African Child, June 2024, at St Paul’s Primary School, Leamington

 The day ended with a grand finale in the marquee with the happy sound of the children singing at the top of their voices and dancing energetically.
 One of the groups performed a drum routine.
 St Paul’s Year 6 children spoke about the 222 million children in the world whose education has been disrupted or prevented by emergencies.
 St Paul’s School have been studying UN Global Goal 12 – Sustainable Consumption and Production – and a group explained practical steps we should all be taking at home.
 Representatives of all our linked schools presented petitions to Cllr Jess Harrison asking the government to support foundational education in Africa which she will present to our MP after the general election.
 We were fortunate to have the Mayor of Leamington (Cllr Judith Clarke) and our former MP (Matt Western) to witness the event.
 They spoke of the joy of the occasion and the importance of education and the link.

 One World Link is very grateful to Leamington Town Council for a generous grant that enabled this event to take place.
 We also thank our workshop leaders in dance (Aida Diop), drumming (Vieux Bakayoko and Ronnie Kirya of Beatfeet Drumming), storytelling (Jason Buck), drama (Lizzie of The Little People Drama Company and Helen Newbold of St Paul’s) and sports (Pete Hawkins and Ava Barnes of St Paul’s).
-This is the second time that St Paul’s has hosted the Day of the African Child and their collaboration with Liz Garrett, our Education Coordinator, in the organisation and management of this complex event have been exceptional, for which we thank the Head, Matt Bown.
+This is the second time that St Paul’s has hosted the Day of the African Child and their collaboration with Liz Garrett, our Education Coordinator, in the organisation and management of this complex event have been exceptional, for which we thank the Dep[uty Head, Caroline Newell.